Homestead Acts: Issues and concerns

 The Homestead Acts were sometimes abused, but historians continue to debate the extent.
 In the 1950s and 1960s, historians Fred Albert Shannon, Roy Robbins, and Paul Wallace Gates emphasized fraudulent episodes, and historians largely turned away from the issue.
 In recent decades, however, the argument has mostly been that on the whole fraud was a relatively minor element and that strongly positive impacts regarding women and the family have only recently been appreciated.
 Robert Higgs argues that the Homestead Act induced no long-term misallocation of resources.
 In 1995, a random survey of 178 members of the Economic History Association found that 70 percent of economists and 84 percent of economic historians disagreed with the statement "Nineteenth-century U.S. land policy, which attempted to give away free land, probably represented a net drain on the productive capacity of the country."

 Some scholars believe the acreage limits were reasonable when the act was written but argue that no one understood the physical conditions of the plains.
 After a few generations, a family could build up a sizable estate.

 According to Hugh Nibley, much of the rainforest west of Portland, Oregon, was acquired by the Oregon Lumber Company by illegal claims under the Act.

 Racism

 Several additional laws were enacted in the late 19th and early 20th centuries to address the concerns of African Americans.
 The Southern Homestead Act of 1866 sought to address land ownership inequalities in the south during Reconstruction.
 It explicitly included Black Americans and encouraged them to participate, and, although rampant discrimination, systemic barriers, and bureaucratic inertia considerably slowed Black gains, the 1866 law was part of the reason that within a generation after its passage, by 1900, one quarter of all Southern Black farmers were farm owners.
 Later Homestead acts only marginally benefited African Americans.

+Indigenous land dispossession

+The Homestead Acts contributed to the settlement of lands traditionally occupied by Native American peoples and, in some regions, to their dispossession.
+Much of the federal public domain made available to homesteaders had previously been Indigenous territory, acquired by the United States.
+In some states, Indigenous land was transferred before substantial homesteading occurred, while in the Dakotas and Oklahoma homesteading was an important mechanism through which Indigenous lands passed to non-Indigenous settlers.

+Under the Dawes Act of 1887, communally held reservation lands were divided into individual allotments, with land deemed "surplus" subsequently opened to non-Native settlement.
+Reservation landholdings declined from about 138 million acres in 1887 to 48 million acres by 1934.